Rizq0/museum-curator/README.md

 Be aware there could be a 50-second delay as Render spins down instances that are unused.
 This will create an error when the web application tries to fetch data from the hosted backend.

-Database does not persist across restarts, this is due to the project being an MVP.
+The database does not persist across restarts, this is due to the project being an Demo/MVP.
 Instead, production data is reseeded after every restart.

 ### Frontend